enchant97/hasty-paste/README.md

 ## Docs
 Docs are located in the [/docs](docs/index.md) directory.
 Or on the site: [enchantedcode.co.uk/hasty-paste](https://enchantedcode.co.uk/hasty-paste)

+## Hastily Paste It CLI
+This is a simple script allowing the creation of pastes from the command-line.
+You can download your version [here](hastily-paste-it/README.md).

 ## Branches
 | Name         | Description            | State         |
 | :----------- | :--------------------- | :------------ |